 People obtain life insurance policies as part of financial planning for their loved ones’ future.

-Reasons behind denied life insurance claims vary depending on the policy provisions, state and federal laws and specific circumstances of an individual whose claim is denied.
+The reasons behind denied life insurance claims vary depending on the policy provisions, state and federal laws, and specific circumstances of an individual whose claim is denied.
 Below we have outlined the most common excuses life insurance companies use in denying claims:

 - Denial for failure to reinstate

 - Life insurance lapse / policy cancellation due to a missed payment